-Baxter International announced plans to set up a manufacturing centre in the US for plasma-based treatments, in April 2012.
-It has selected a site for the proposed facility in the city of Covington, Newton County, in the state of Georgia.
-The company plans to invest more than $1bn on the new facility during the coming five years.
+Baxter’s biopharmaceutical spin-off company, Baxalta began construction of a new biologics facility in August 2012.
+It selected a site for the proposed facility in the city of Covington, Newton County, Georgia, US.
+The company plans to invest more than $1bn on the new facility between 2013 and 2017.

-The facility will help Baxter in meeting the needs of patients worldwide who are dependent on the company's plasma-based therapies.
+The facility will help Baxalta to meet the needs of patients worldwide who are dependent on the company’s plasma-based therapies.

 The planned investment will create approximately 1,500 full-time jobs in the state.
-It will also result in the creation of about 2,000 direct and indirect jobs.
+It will also create roughly 2,000 direct and indirect jobs.
 The plant will begin commercial production in 2018.
-It will recruit full time staff from 2014.
+It started recruiting full-time staff in 2014.

-A biotech training centre announced by Georgia Quick Start, a customised workforce training programme, will provide technically trained workforce to Baxter, as well as other biopharmaceutical companies in the state.
+A biotech training centre in Stanton Springs operated by Georgia Quick Start, a customised workforce training programme, will provide technically trained personnel to Baxalta and other biopharmaceutical companies in the state.

-The facility's focus will be on the manufacture of products related to immunoglobulin therapy and albumin, a protein commonly found in animal tissues and liquids.
+The facility focuses on the manufacture of products related to immunoglobulin therapy and albumin, a protein commonly found in animal tissues and liquids.

 Immunoglobulin therapy is offered to patients with immune deficiencies.
 Patients who require critical care or those facing trauma or burns are principally treated with albumin products.
 Albumin therapy helps to maintain fluid levels in critically ill patients.

 The site for the new facility is located in Stanton Springs, a business park spread across four counties, namely Jasper, Morgan, Newton and Walton.
-Baxter plans to acquire 160 acres for the project, in the business park.
+Baxalta acquired 100 acres for the project in the business park.

 The site is strategically located in the I-20 corridor, which provides quick access to road transport.
 It is also close to a number of plasma collection centres in the US.

-The new plant will have facilities to support development of plasma-based treatments.
-The facilities will support plasma fractionation, purification and fill-finish operations for biologic medications of Baxter.
-There will also be a testing laboratory.
-The fractionation facility will have up to three million litres capacity per annum.
+The new plant will have facilities to support the development of plasma-based treatments such as plasma fractionation, purification and fill-finish operations for biologic medications of Baxalta. .

-In addition, there will be separate buildings for warehousing, utilities and administration.
+In addition, there will be a testing laboratory, and separate buildings for warehousing, utilities and administration.

 Baxter BioPharma Solutions is a contract manufacturer of pre-filled syringes, vials and cartridges for the packaging of vaccines and drugs.